 A privacy fence surrounds the home on one side and is accented with a wooden patchwork style.
-A true surfer’s paradise, the home has all the modern conveniences needed to catch a few waves and then enjoy a relaxing evening at home.
+This home is a true surfer’s paradise.
+The home has all the modern conveniences needed to catch a few waves and then enjoy a relaxing evening at home.
 The deck has a small seating area made with handmade MORERA Boxes from Commune, as well as an outdoor shower.

 The home has several designer and high-end pieces in it.
-A Viking stove and Big Chill refrigerator adds convenience and style to the kitchen.
-The blue cabinetry matches the ceiling color and the brick back splash adds an additional color that matches the warm, natural tones of the wood.
-Above the stove they added a powder-coated corrugated metal panel which allows for easy clean up.
+A Viking stove and Big Chill refrigerator add convenience and style to the kitchen.
+The blue cabinetry matches the ceiling color.
+While the brick backsplash adds an additional color that matches the warm, natural tones of the wood.
+Above the stove, they added a powder-coated corrugated metal panel which allows for easy cleanup.

 The master bedroom is a beautiful example of simplicity.
 The room and closet doors carry on the natural styling from the living room shelving and kitchen cabinetry.
 The crisp white walls act as a perfect canvas for all the great artwork throughout the home.